alljaybly/CloudCost-Guard/Readme.md

 -   **📊 Interactive Data Visualization:** Understand your spending at a glance with a dynamic cost breakdown bar chart and a predictive forecasting line chart powered by Recharts.
 -   **🔔 Real-time Alert System:** Set a monthly budget and configure custom warning/critical thresholds.
 A visual progress meter and an alert history provide immediate feedback on spending velocity.
 -   **🖱️ Interactive Threshold Adjustment:** Visually adjust alert thresholds by dragging handles directly on the budget progress bar for a more intuitive user experience.
+-   **🔒 Secure API Key Management:** Enter your Gemini API key directly in the app.
+It's stored securely in your browser's session storage for the current session and is never sent to our servers.
 -   **🌐 Demo-Ready Fallback:** The application includes built-in sample data, ensuring a full-featured and impressive demonstration is always possible, even without a configured API key.

 ## 🚀 Tech Stack & Architecture